KristynaCoufalova/azure_functions/README.md

 - 300 page processing limit
 - 100,000 character max per page
 - Scale your Function App Plan for high document throughput

-## Security

-- Enable authentication for production environments
-- Add API key check or other security measure

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
-EOF